two-dogs/the-kennel/to-share.md

 gist-paste ~/trouble-shoot-history.txt
 `

-* you should get a link to a web page(gist) and you want to share the link.
+* you should get a link to a web page(gist) and you want to share the link on channel.

 > an alternate method to share the the file content is use https://gist.github.com/ or http://pastie.org or http://dpaste.com or what ever pastebin you prefer.